Mandrill logo

 Which is more popular, Mandrill or Resend?

-On the Knock platform, Mandrill handled 1M–10M messages from January 1st to March 31st compared to 10M–25M for Resend.
-Mandrill volume has remained stable, while Resend volume has remained stable.
+On the Knock platform, Mandrill handled 1M–10M messages from March 3rd to June 1st compared to 10M–25M for Resend.
+Mandrill is currently seeing declining volume, while Resend volume has remained stable.

 Can I use both Mandrill and Resend together?